saskiad/AMATH_Visual_Coding/README.md

 This lesson has two notebooks.

-Tuning curve</b>.
+Computing tuning curve</b>.
 This notebook walks through how to compute the tuning curve of a neuron to the Drifting Gratings stimulus.

-Compare neurons.
+Homework: compare neurons.
 This notebook uses what was done in notebook 1 to compute tuning curves for a variety of neurons in order to compare the types of responses we find in the mouse primary visual cortex.
+This will be your homework assignment.